apiaryio/api-blueprint/API Blueprint Specification.md

 <a name="OtherMarkdownHeaders"></a>
 ### 3.4.
 Other Markdown Headers
 It is possible to use any other Markdown header in a section description as long as it does not clash with the [Reserved Section Names](#ReservedSectionNames).
-It is considered good practice to keep your header level nested to your actual section.
+It is considered good practice to keep the header level nested under the actual section.

 <a name="SpecialSections"></a>
 ### 3.5.
 Sections without keyword